 WHAT IS AN ENLIGHTMENT INTENSIVE RETREAT?

-It is a three day and night retreat in a country setting, surrounded by nature for complete escape from day to day relative life.
+It is a three day or seven-day retreat in a country setting, surrounded by nature for a complete escape from day to day relative life.
 It is structured for emotional safety and the silent inner contemplation of the Truth using the question “Who am I?” or the other enlightenment questions.